 Member Development Community

 Organized by Gavin Steiger, email@example.com

-- Purpose – This group works to expand the general membership of AHEAD; recommends new constituencies and vehicles to engage prospective members; develops and recommends methods to incorporate international members and groups into the fabric of the Association; recommends ways to promote upward career mobility for disability service professionals; fosters connections with and expansion of the AHEAD Affiliates Program; addresses methods to mentor new members; evaluates and recommends resources needed by members; evaluates and recommends changes to the SIG structure.
+- Purpose – This group works to expand the general membership of AHEAD; recommends new constituencies and vehicles to engage prospective members; develops and recommends methods to incorporate international members and groups into the fabric of the Association; recommends ways to promote upward career mobility for disability service professionals; fosters connections with and expansion of the AHEAD Affiliates Program; addresses methods to mentor new members; evaluates and recommends resources needed by members; evaluates and recommends changes to the Knowledge & Practice Community structure.